 Critiques of Derrick Bell's interest convergence theory highlight several key limitations.
 First, Driver (2011) argues that Bell's conceptualization of "Black interests" and "White interests" is overly broad, failing to account for significant intraracial disagreements on what constitutes genuine progress toward racial equity.
-Using the case of segregation in the Civil Rights era, Driver illustrated how many Black business owners materially benefitted from being the only establishments to serve Black clientele and thus were against ending segregationist policies.
+Using the case of segregation in the Civil Rights era, Driver illustrated how many Black business owners benefitted from being the only establishments to serve Black clientele and thus were against ending segregationist policies.
 The interest convergence principle would be better applied using a less reductionist view of “Black interests” and “White interests,” and instead allowing for the possibility of a wide array of ideological viewpoints within a given racial group.
 Second, the interest convergence principle has been criticized for obscuring the agency of Black and White actors in the struggle for racial equity.
 The theory relies too heavily on “fortune and happenstance” (Driver 2011:176) and treats Black Americans as passively awaiting moments of sociopolitical opportunity, without acknowledging the many Black activists and cultural leaders that have played a pivotal role in achieving racial justice in the United States.
-Similarly, it minimizes the culpability of White Americans in either actively upholding or challenging the existing racial hierarchy.
+Similarly, it minimizes the role of White Americans in either actively upholding or challenging the existing racial hierarchy.

 Third, the interest convergence principle is severely limited by its assumption that the interests of Black and White Americans are primarily divergent and may only converge momentarily and opportunistically.
 Johnson (2024) introduces the concept of “perpetually convergent interests” (2024:1352), which are white interests that are so deeply interconnected with racial equality that they remain consistently aligned with corresponding Black interests and will never diverge.
 Two examples given to demonstrate this concept are spiritual and democratic interests.
 Spiritual interests refer to the spiritual, emotional, and psychological harm to White Americans from engaging in a white supremacist social structure.
 Democratic interests refer to the aim of cultivating a robust and equitable democracy.
 Both Black and White Americans may consistently align on these values, challenging the assumption that Black and White interests are inherently at odds and highlighting the potential for sustained alignment in the pursuit of racial justice.